rancher/rancher-docs/docs/how-to-guides/advanced-user-guides/enable-cluster-agent-scheduling-customization.md

   <link rel="canonical" href="https://ranchermanager.docs.rancher.com/how-to-guides/advanced-user-guides/enable-cluster-agent-scheduling-customization"/>
 </head>

-The `cattle-cluster-agent` allows enabling automatic deployment of a Priority Class and Pod Disruption Budget.
+Both, the `cattle-cluster-agent` and `fleet-agent` allow enabling automatic deployment of a Priority Class and Pod Disruption Budget.

 When this feature is enabled, all newly provisioned Node Driver, Custom, and Imported RKE2 and K3s clusters will automatically deploy a Priority Class and Pod Disruption Budget during the provisioning process.
 Existing clusters can be gradually updated with this new behavior using the [Rancher UI or by setting a specific annotation](#updating-existing-clusters) on cluster objects.